rkttu/reconsidered_rag/README.md

   Reconsidered RAG does not claim that AI systems can be made fully safe.
   It exists to make risks explicit, discussable, and owned by the operator.

+**Reconsidered RAG exists to slow decisions down, not to accelerate deployments.**

 ## Architecture

 ```mermaid